 - Master degree in political science at the Greek National University of Athens with thesis: "Conflict transformation in the Balkans by non-violent means and grass-root peacebuilding"

-Maja is constantly involved in projects and activities that promote human rights and equal treatment of people.
-She regularly organises events that aim at supporting refugees, women in prisons and other sensitive groups.
+Maja is passionate about yoga as a tool for social action and she often organises events that aim at supporting refugees, the homeless, women in prisons and other sensitive groups.

 Click here to go to Maja's articles